Last updated on: March 31st, 2023

 Legal Sports Betting In New Mexico

-New Mexico sportsbooks appear to have been legalized overnight.
-The sportsbook at the tribal Santa Ana Star Casino opened its doors in October 2018, making New Mexico the sixth state with legal sports betting.
-Interestingly enough, there was no new legislation passed to make this happen.
-The Tamaya Nation at the Pueblo of Santa Ana was able to start offering sports betting based on the language within their state-tribal compact.
+New Mexico sportsbooks legalized overnight.
+This is because the sportsbook at the tribal Santa Ana Star Casino opened its doors in October 2018.
+As the sixth state with legal sports betting. no legislation passed to make sports betting in New Mexico legal.
+The Tamaya Nation at the Pueblo of Santa Ana started based on the language within their state-tribal compact.
+Since then, more land-based NM sportsbooks opened under the same compact allowances.
+But, the New Mexico sportsbooks are unable to accept online sports bets.
+Legal online sports betting requires the NM congress to pass a new law, which is currently not in the cards.

 Legal Sports Betting In New York